Guikingone/SymfonyServicesStructure/chapter_II.md

-So, let's imagine we have a API running, in order to respect the rules of a modern API (REST, SOAP ... what's that ?), we need to have a 'structured' format for the response, today, an API can communicate with multiple format like JSON, XML and event HTML (yes, that could happen), in this example, let's use JSON, probably our favorite format.
+So, let's imagine we have a API running, in order to respect the rules of a modern API (REST, SOAP ... what's that ?), we need to have a 'structured' format for the response, today, an API can communicate with multiple format like JSON, XML and even HTML (yes, that could happen), in this example, let's use JSON, probably our favorite format.

 To start, let's declare a new class inside a AppBundle\Managers\Api